 Condition of investment: The respective investment must be held for at least five years if the buyer wishes to become an economic citizen of Grenada.

-Residents and citizens of Grenada enjoy relatively relaxed tax conditions.
-There are no capital gains, inheritance tax, income tax or wealth tax on worldwide income or assets.
+Residents and citizens of Grenada enjoy an attractive tax regime.
+There are no capital gains, inheritance tax, income tax, or wealth tax on worldwide income or assets.

 Note that some local tax considerations apply.